-MT/AMT measurements were used to acquire natural time varying electrical and magnetic fields at frequencies of 10,000 Hz \sim 0.001 Hz.
-The EM field propagates into the Earth as coupled electrical and magnetic fields and these fields are commonly represented in the frequency domain as a four element impedance tensor.
-The characteristics of the MT resistivity curves are analyzed to extract structural information (associated with resistivity contrast) that is used to determine high-permeability zones and up flow zones of hydrothermal systems.
+In this project we have used MT/AMT measurements and acquired natural time varying electrical and magnetic fields at frequencies of 10,000 Hz ~ 0.001 Hz.
+The EM field propagates into the Earth as coupled E- and H- fields that are commonly represented in the frequency domain as a four element impedance tensor.
+The characteristics of the MT resistivity curves are analyzed to extract structural information that is used to determine high-permeability zones and up flow zones of the hydrothermal systems (Malin, Onacha, and Shalev, 2004).